-- This lecture has looked at some techniques for refining the search space: - When these work they explore just the relevant part of the search space. - There are also techniques that go further than those we have studied. - iterative deepening A search - There are three directions we will take from here: - Adversarial search - Learning the state space. - Adding in more knowledge about the domain.
+- This lecture has looked at some techniques for refining the search space: - uniform cost search; - greedy search; and - A search. - When these work they explore just the relevant part of the search space. - There are also techniques that go further than those we have studied.

+- These techniques include:

+- Focussed Dynamic A (called D)

+- D Lite

+- Delayed D

+- Life-long planning A (called LPA)

+- - PAO

+- There are three directions we will take from here:

+- Adversarial search

+- Learning the state space.

+- Adding in more knowledge about the domain.